-National Planning Policy Framework (NPPF): The revised National Planning Policy Framework (NPPF) was published on 19 February 20192.
-This sets out the Government's planning policies for England and is the first revision of the NPPF since 2012.
+National Planning Policy Framework (NPPF): The revised National Planning Policy Framework (NPPF) was published on 20 July 20212.
+This sets out the Government' planning policies for England.
+The first version of the NPPF was published in 2012.

 Neighbourhood Development Plan: A plan (also known as a Neighbourhood Plan) prepared by a Parish Council or Neighbourhood Forum for a neighbourhood area (made under the Planning and Compulsory Purchase Act 2004).